rp-amit01/AWS_3-tier_Deployment/04_deploy.md

 <ins>**STEP 2 : LANUCH INSTANCE SERVER FOR FRONTEND & BACKEND**</ins>

-i. create instance with setting that you want , but modify or update the network like
+i. create instance with setting that you want , but dont forget to add Metadata / bash script to install packages and setup all configuration .

-- VPC
-- subnet

 ii.
 Connect the instance via ssh or any other method .